th-hai/Staye/client/README.md

-This folder is for SPA
+This folder is for client side, please implement all the features in here